How to Become a Cruise Ship Massage Therapist (2025): Life, Salary, and Lifestyle

 Not to mention, the perspectives you gain on life and work could shift dramatically.
 You’ll learn to live minimally, appreciate downtime, and connect with people in ways that a typical land-based job might never allow.

-Is Being a Cruise Ship Massage Therapist Right for You?
+Is a Cruise Ship Massage Therapist Career Right for You?

 So, does life as a cruise ship massage therapist sound like your dream job or just a nice fantasy?
 Before you decide, ask yourself: